Gen Z Food & Hunger Summit

 We are the next generation, and we are going to be taking over soon.
 And I think it’s time that we understand what’s really going on, not just what we read but practically—that’s why we need to be here, to learn now.
 Khadija Rashid, 2023 Participant

-In 2024, the Congressional Hunger Center and Food Systems Collaborative are partnering to expand and grow the event to maximize the impact of Gen Z advocates in innovating our food systems and ending U.S. hunger.
+In 2025, the Congressional Hunger Center and Food Systems Collaborative are partnering to expand and grow the event to maximize the impact of Gen Z advocates in innovating our food systems and ending domestic and global hunger.

-The summit will include virtual and on-site trainings, where participants will learn about the advocacy process and how to run an advocacy meeting.
+The summit will include 14 partner organizations bringing together Gen Z advocates from across the country.
+Attendees will participate in virtual and on-site trainings, where they’ll learn about the advocacy process and how to run an advocacy meeting.
 Participants will also learn about food security in the U.S., including key topics and relevant legislation.
 The summit will conclude with Congressional meetings in Washington, D.C., followed by a debrief and celebration with key partners.

 Draft Agenda